Life Sketch

 After working three successful years with Brookmine, Peery accepted an offer extended by A.P.
 Gianinni, the founder and president of Bank of America.
 Peery was hired as a financial clerk with the responsibility of managing the bank’s investment portfolio.
 “It was a position that required great insight—an unusual assignment for such a young man,” points out Justin Eccles, Peery’s nephew.

 In addition to Peery’s keen investment insight, his sound judgment and reliability also served him well at Bank of America, where he was employed from 1931 to 1955.
-Over twenty-four years, Peery worked his way up from clerk to vice president of Bank of America.
+Over 24 years, Peery worked his way up from clerk to vice president of Bank of America.
 “He was a key figure in the operation of the bank in their San Francisco home office, the headquarters of their worldwide bank,” said Elder David B. Haight, member of the Quorum of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints and a close family friend.

 Peery believed in the sound principles espoused by the bank’s founder A.P.
 Gianinni and Gianinni’s son, Mario, and enjoyed participating in the growth of the company.
 In 1955, after many prayers and much deliberation, Peery decided he was ready to begin a new chapter in his career.